moyano83/Designing-Data-Intensive-Applications/README.md

     transactions have committed
     4. All other writes are visible to the application's queries

-A transaction is visible if at the time when the reader’s transaction started, the transaction that created the object had already committed or the object is not marked for deletion (the transaction that requested deletion had not yet committed at the time when the reader’s transaction started).
+A transaction is visible if at the time when the reader's transaction started, the transaction that created the object had already committed or the object is not marked for deletion (the transaction that requested deletion had not yet committed at the time when the reader's transaction started).

 ##### Indexes and snapshot isolation
 Several implementations to solve this problem exists, from indexes simply point to all versions of an object to